Ryan Max Riley

-Ryan Max Riley (born May 15, 1979) is an athlete who competed on the World Cup for seven years and was a two-time US National Champion as an athlete on the U.S. Ski Team in the freestyle skiing events of moguls and dual moguls.
+Ryan Max Riley (born May 15, 1979) is an American athlete who was a two-time US National Champion on the U.S. Ski Team in the freestyle skiing events of moguls and dual moguls.

 United States Ski Team

 Riley earned a spot on the U.S. Ski Team in 1998, when he won the overall Nor-Am Cup in Moguls.
 On March 14, 1998, he competed in his first World Cup, in Altenmarkt-Zauchensee, Austria, and placed 14th.
 He got his first top-5 result on the World Cup the next season, finishing fifth in Dual Moguls in Madarao, Japan, on February 21, 1999 (he placed sixth the day before in Moguls).
 A week later, he won the silver medal at the Junior World Championships in Jyvaskyla, Finland.

 Riley placed second in a World Cup in 2002 in Madarao, Japan, and won silver and bronze medals at the Goodwill Games in 2000.

 He is a 2-time U.S. National Champion in moguls.
 He won his second U.S. National Championship with one of the highest scores in the history of the sport (a 28.55) in Moguls in 2001 in Waterville Valley, New Hampshire.

 In 2000, he was featured in the Warren Miller film Ride.